benklop/picocalc-luckfox-lyra/example-package-set/README.md

-# Example Package Set
+# Example Overlay

-This directory demonstrates how to create a package set that can be applied during the build process using the `--package-set` flag.
+This directory demonstrates how to create a overlay that can be applied during the build process using the `--overlay` flag.

 ## Structure

-A package set should mirror the structure of the base SDK directory.
+A overlay should mirror the structure of the base SDK directory.
 For example:

 ```
-example-package-set/
+example-overlay/
 ├── buildroot/
 │   └── package/
 │       ├── my-custom-package/